mrchaoticx/Daisy-Public-Collection/Model 917/README.md

 In this specific folder you will find many printable and orderable models for the 917.
 This includes many custom models all free to you.

+> [!NOTE]
+> Models or videos have namesakes or titles based off where they come from.
+All videos in a folder, if linked, are compatible or useful to that model.

 ## Usefull Links
 - https://www.jgairguns.biz/917-c-78_186_238/
 - https://youtu.be/1B9iXXq5hyQ?si=PrqEMWh0k8iMEKJr